learn-co-curriculum/github-to-canvas/README.md

 - Create the second lesson and add it to the module...
 - Repeate process until all modules and lessons are created

-#### Align an Existing Course from YAML
+#### Update Lessons in an Existing Course from a YAML file <a name="updatecourse"></a>

-After you've created a course using the previous process, go through the previous steps of `--query` and `--map` to get a fully updated YAML for your newly created course.
+With a course YAML file, the GitHub to Canvas gem can be used to update all lessons in a course with a single command.
+To do this, you will need an up-to-date course YAML file with repositories mapped to each lesson.

 ```sh
 github-to-canvas --query <COURSE_ID> > query_results.yml
 github-to-canvas --map query_results.yml > your_new_course.yml
 ```

-With this data file, you can use the following command to update all lessons in a course based on their GitHub repo:
+Use the resulting file (in this example, `your_new_course.yml`) to update all lessons in a course based on their GitHub repo:

 ```sh